moussaclarke/planar/README.md

 }
 ```

 Only the `add` method never returns `false`.
 As repeatedly mentioned, it will essentially `json_encode` any array you feed it, so doesn't really 'fail' as such, unless you don't send it an array.
-This has its own risks, so make sure you the data you feed isn't too weird!
+This has its own risks, so make sure the data you feed it isn't too weird!

 ### Persistence

-You might sometimes want non-persistent collections, for example you might want to scaffold out a sub-model for ajax-y UI purposes, but it doesn't make sense for the data to persist since it ultimately gets saved to your parent model.
-Just over-ride the class `$persists` property and it will garbage collect once a day.
+You might sometimes want non-persistent collections, for example you might want to scaffold out a sub-model for ajax-y UI purposes, but it doesn't make sense for the data to persist in its own collection since it ultimately gets saved to the parent model/collection.
+For this use case, just over-ride the class `$persists` property and it will garbage collect once a day.

 ```
 protected $persists = false;